 Supporting all students

-The School Report found that almost half (47 per cent) of lesbian, gay and bi college students feel that there isn't an adult at college who they can talk to.
-Stonewall's Education Guide on Supporting lesbian, gay and bisexual young people provides many suggestions and good practice case studies, as well as top ten recommendations for school and college staff and anyone working with young people.
+The School Report (2017) found that more than half (53 per cent) of LGBT school and college students feel that there isn't an adult at school or college who they can talk to.
+An Introduction to Supporting LGBT Young People: A Guide for Schools (2015) provides many suggestions and good practice case studies, as well as top ten recommendations for school and college staff and anyone working with young people.